alistairjoelquinn/reaction-speed-game/README.md

 ![Game Win](/assets/md-images/12.png)

-The game constantly requires 4 players, if at any point a player leaves the game before it is over then the game is reset and all other remaining players will be returned to the waiting screen.
+The game constantly requires 4 players.
+If at any point a player leaves the game before it is over then the game is reset and all other remaining players will be returned to the waiting screen.

 ![Waiting](/assets/md-images/4.png)